gbmhunter/blog/content/pages/programming/languages/c/string-manipulation.md

 `strtok()` is a standard function which is useful for decoding strings.
 It splits a string up into a subset of strings, where the strings are split at specific delimiters which are passed into the function.
 It is useful when decoding ASCII-based (aka human readable) communication protocols, such as the command-line interface, or the [NMEA protocol](/electronics/circuit-design/communication-protocols/nmea-protocol).
 Read more about it on the [C++ Reference site](http://www.cplusplus.com/reference/cstring/strtok/).

 `getopt()` is a standard function for finding command-line arguments passed into main() as an array of strings.
 It is included in the [GCC glibc library](http://www.gnu.org/software/libc/).
-The files are also downloadable below (taken from GCC gLibC v2.17).
+The files are also downloadable locally [here](docs/getopt.zip) (taken from GCC gLibC v2.17).

-[wpfilebase tag=file id=11 /]

 # printf (And It's Variants)